Welcome to the Mickleover Test Track pages

 Unfortunately it is now closed and lifted, but between 1965 and 1990 it was used extensively by the BR Research Division.

-The building of the A516 Etwall by-pass, which was a feeder to the A50 M1 to M6 link road, spelled the end for the test track as it came at the time that the Research Department was rationalising its assets and in 1990 the line was closed.
+The building of the A516 Etwall by-pass, which was a feeder to the A50 M1 to M6 link road, spelled the end for the test track as it came at the time when the Research Department was rationalising its assets and in July 1990 the line was closed.
+Track lifting was completed by October the same year.

 Back to Research page